ryanfarber/rf-bot-tools/README.md

 # rf-bot-tools

-Various tools to help with coding stuff with bots
+a suite of tools to help with coding stuff with bots

 1) bot-message-parser
 2) ccc-output-parser